MrRio/vtop/README.md

 vtop
 =========

 A graphical activity monitor for the command line.
+Written in node.js.

 ![](docs/example.gif)